ghoneycutt/puppet-module-selinux/README.md

 # Compability

-This module has been tested to work on the following systems with Puppet versions 4, 5 and 6.
+This module has been tested to work on the following systems with Puppet versions 5 and 6.
 For an exact matrix of Puppet and Ruby versions, please consult `.travis.yml`.
+This module intends to support the latest release of the current and previous Puppet versions.

  * EL 5
  * EL 6